-Cartels are (usually secret) agreements not to compete, through price-fixing or in other ways.
+Cartels are (usually secret) agreements not to compete, through price-fixing or market sharing or in other ways.
 Secret cartels are regarded as very serious crimes in the UK as well as in many other countries.
 But the law also, for instance, prohibits supermarkets from agreeing a minimum selling price for alcohol, even though this would support the Government's alcohol policy.
 Cartels are prohibited because they lead to customers paying more (and often much more) than they should for their products.
 Companies can be fined very large amounts (up to 10% of annual turnover for each year of the cartel) and individual company executives can in serious cases be sent to jail for up to 5 years and/or made to pay unlimited fines.
 In addition, customers can - at least in theory - seek compensation via 'private actions' in the civil courts - to get back the money they overpaid as a result of the actions of the cartel.

 The main cartel offences are:

 - fixing other aspects of a product, such as its specification